piesku/goodluck/README.md

 ## Creating a New Project

-When you're ready to start a new project, rename `NewProject2D` or `NewProject3D` to a name of your choosing (or simply `src`).
-Alternatively, you may want to start basing on one of the included example projects.
+When you're ready to start a new project, copy or rename one of the existing examples to `src`. `NewProject2D` and `NewProject3D` are two minimal examples which can provide a good general base for your work. `WebGL2` is like `NewProject3D` but it uses WebGL2 which isn't supported in Safari nor iOS.

 Feel free to copy components and systems from other examples as needed, but keep in mind that you might need to adjust the code slightly to make it work for your use-case.

 When copying components, remember to add corresponding `Has` enum variants in `components/com_index.ts`.
 If the added components store data, make room for